 Today, we are one of the UK’s leading schools and respected worldwide.
 Our modern roots as Oxford’s grammar school have kept us true to Waynflete’s ideals.
 But MCS could not be the school it is without the generosity of its supporters.

 We celebrate those who made the school possible each year at Commem – the Commemoration of Benefactors, including William Waynflete.
 This year will be different.
-We will welcome the next generation of Old Waynfletes virtually on 4 July 2020, and we are also calling the MCS community to join together in the spirit of “Conveniamus”.
+We welcomed the next generation of Old Waynfletes virtually on 4 July 2020, and we are also calling the MCS community to join together in the spirit of “Conveniamus”.

 “Conveniamus” (-veni, -ventum) means “to come together, convene, unify in agreement”, conveying: